base/bridge/base/README.md

 - Receiving and executing calls sent from Solana
 - Transferring tokens between Base and Solana
 - Creating wrapped versions of Solana tokens on Base
-- Managing cross-chain token bridges

 ## Architecture

 ### Core Contracts

-- **Bridge**: Main contract that receives calls from Solana and manages message execution via Twin contracts
+- **Bridge**: Main contract that receives calls from Solana and manages message execution via Twin contracts.
+Bridge is also the entrypoint for sending messages to Solana
 - **Twin**: Execution contract specific to each Solana sender pubkey that processes calls from the bridge
 - **CrossChainERC20**: ERC20 token implementation that can be minted/burned by the bridge for cross-chain transfers
 - **CrossChainERC20Factory**: Factory contract for deploying wrapped tokens representing Solana tokens on Base